 Generally speaking, our Colorado soils and climate make it tough to be a tree.
 Depending on your specific location the soil on your property may be very alkaline (high pH), it might have a very high clay content (doesn’t drain properly), and it may be highly compacted by foot, vehicle, or construction traffic.
 Our tree fertilization treatments are geared towards helping alleviate specific tree issues that result from poor soil conditions and harsh climate, such as chlorotic foliage or root damage.

-Many tree species in Colorado do not need to be fertilized.
-These species are ones that are less sensitive to our soil conditions and climate, making them ideal candidates for future plantings.
-Species include Kentucky coffee tree, honey locust, bur oak, and American linden to name a few.
 If your current tree service is recommending that you fertilize your honey locust with a high nitrogen solution, you may want to consider a different service, as honey locust roots harbor nitrogen-fixing bacteria that produce all the nitrogen the tree will ever need.
 The point is that knowledge of specific trees and site conditions is important when making fertilization recommendations, don’t just trust the lawn guy when he says your trees will benefit from fertilization.

 Not sure what’s in your soil?
 That makes sense, as you can’t just look at it and diagnose nutrient or pH imbalances.
 That’s what soil testing is for.
 We can take samples from your property and have them tested by the good folks at Colorado State University soil testing lab.
 With that information we can make informed recommendations as to what your trees are in need of, so that you are not wasting money on tree fertilization that is not necessary or helpful to your trees.